osa-ora/simple_java_maven/README.md

       }
     }
 ```
+You can use oc login command with different cluster to deploy the application into different clusters.
 Also you can use Openshift plugin and configure different Openshift cluster to automated the deployments across many environments:

 ```